wright-group/phasematching_calc/docs/examples.rst

 .. image:: Figure_1.png

-Example 2.
-A similar calculation with a single 300 micron CaF2 window and different input geometries.
-In this case a `boxcars` geometry.
+**Example 2**.
+A similar calculation with a single 300 micron CaF2 window and different input geometries, in this case a `boxcars` geometry.

 .. plot::
     lay1file=os.path.join(filepath, 'CaF2_Malitson.txt')